What Affects Your Group Health Insurance Cost

 - Broker or third-party administration fees

 Offering group health insurance means staying compliant with federal, state, and local regulations.
 For small businesses with 20 or more employees, COBRA compliance is required, including reporting, notices for terminated employees, and documentation for newly enrolled employees.
+Many states even have a state continuation requirement for groups with fewer than 20 employees.

 Another key regulation is Section 125 of the IRS tax code, which governs Premium Only Plans (POPs).
-Employers who offer pre-tax benefits must have a written Section 125 plan document that outlines employees’ rights to pre-tax or post-tax payroll deductions.
+Employers who offer pre-tax benefits must have a written Section 125 plan document outlining employees' rights to pre-tax or post-tax payroll deductions.
 Without it, employers cannot legally offer pre-tax deductions for health insurance premiums.

 Want to simplify benefits and take the stress out of administration?